 I don’t think I’m exaggerating when I say that wedding photography can be physically exhausting.
 It’s a long day of repetitive motion and physical activity.
-That said, you should definitely discuss your active return date with your doctor.
+That said, a pregnant photographer should definitely discuss your active return date with your doctor.
 They usually require a postpartum checkup four weeks after delivery, and I can guarantee they will NOT be ok with moms returning to work before that.
 If you have a normal delivery, your doctor may give you a green light after five weeks, but if you have a C-section, it might take longer.
 I know someone that was against a rock and a hard-place and had no choice but to shoot 2.5 weeks postpartum.
 Needless to say, it was not a pretty picture and she definitely advises against it.

 Gentlemen, if you’re leaving your wives to go shoot a wedding within that first month, I would highly suggest arranging for some kind of help for her especially if it’s a C-section delivery.
 If she insists that she’ll be fine, you should ignore her and get help anyway.
 Take my advice and thank me for the bonus points I just earned you.

 I hope I haven’t scared everyone off yet.
 Please know that my two children are my most precious blessings (after my ever supportive husband).
 I love my family dearly and I wouldn’t trade them for the world.
 I just wish I knew half of what I know now as far as expectations.
 It’s always better to be prepared.